ourresearch/depsy/README.md

 Given that, it's not a question of *if* research software becomes a first-class scientific product, but *when* and *how*.
 So let's start talking about when and how.
 Let's improve Depsy, let's build tools better than Depsy, and let's (most importantly) build the cultural and political structures that can use these systems.

 ## Let's talk details

-### Funding

-Depsy is being built at [Impactstory](https://impactstory.org/about) by Jason Priem and Heather Piwowar, and is funded by an [EAGER grant](http://blog.impactstory.org/impactstory-awarded-300k-nsf-grant/) from the National Science Foundation.

 ### Coverage